Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 Unlike other low light photography projects like photographing lightning, or light painting, etc., the 'Bulb' mode will not be used for sharp Milky Way photos.

 A shutter speed of 15 seconds is about as fast as the image can be taken without introducing star trails.
-A 30 second shutter speed will look slightly blurred.
-There are really outstanding photos that encourage star trails but if the goal is to take a sharp image of the Milky Way 15 seconds exposure is about all you can do and collect the light onto the sensor that is necessary.
+A 30-second shutter speed will look slightly blurred.
+There are really outstanding photos that encourage star trails, but if the goal is to take a sharp image of the Milky Way, 15 seconds of exposure is about all you can do, and collect the light onto the sensor that is necessary.

 RAW is better than JPG.
 This format provides far more information in the photo file.
 This is important to allow for greater flexibility when you pull the images into a post-processing program.
 I use Lightroom and Photoshop to correct the white balance, dehaze the image and add noise reduction, among other controls.

-There is little magic in taking spectacular images of the Milky Way.
+There is little magic in taking spectacular Milky Way photography of night skies.
 It is a fun photography project that can be practiced with any camera with manual controls.
 Get outside, find a dark location and take point your camera to the heavenly bodies.
 The images you take will certainly be worth the effort of learning this exciting photography technique.